Incoming Residents 2017-2018

 Nora received her Masters in athletic training from Plymouth State University in June 2010.
 She received her BA in biology from Colby (Maine) College and worked briefly in that field before deciding to pursue athletic training.
 The Fellowship, she believes, has made her a better athletic trainer by exposing her to multiple physicians/professionals in the sports medicine team and significantly broadening her experience.
 Nora enjoys multiple outdoor activities and has done a fair amount of traveling including a study-abroad stint in London.
 She is now working on her PhD at UConn.

 Molly Day, ATC

 Molly finished number 1 in the 2010 graduating class at the University of Wisconsin-Lacrosse where she earned a BS in athletic training.
 She was very excited about the incredible educational opportunity the Fellowship offered and has made the most of her time here.
 Molly is an accomplished artist, athlete and plays the piano.
 Molly started medical school at the University of Wisconsin in Madison in August, 2011.
-She finished medical school in 2015 and will be completing her orthopedic residency in Iowa.
+She finished medical school in 2015 and is doing her orthopedic residency in Iowa.